whisthq/whist/README.md

-# Whist Browser & Cloud Tabs
+# Whist Browser & Cloud Tabs Framework

 This repository contains the bulk of the code for the Whist Browser, previously known as Whist Application Streaming, following a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.